gcalmettes/reveal.js-d3/README.md

 ### Adding and controlling animations/transitions for the visualization(s)

-To add transitions to a visualization, simply create a global (`var`) variable in the `D3` code of your `html` file with the name `_transitions`, and assign to it an array of javascript objects defining the transitions functions for each fragment steps.
-Each javascript object has one obligatory `name:value` pair as well as two optional `name:value` pairs:
+To add transitions to a visualization, simply create a global (`var`) variable in the javascript code of your `html` file with the name `_transitions`, and assign to it an array of javascript objects defining the transitions functions for each fragment steps.
+Each javascript object in the `_transitions` array has to be defined as at least one obligatory `name:value` pair, and two optional `name:value` pairs can also be declared:
 - `transitionForward` (obligatory): defines a function for the transition from the current state TO the next state of the visualization
 - `transitionBackward` (optional): defines a specific function to be ran for the transition FROM the next state to the current state when user navigates back.
-If no `transitionBackward` is specified, this will take the `transitionForward` value by default so the original state will be reverted. `transitionBackward` can also take a `"none"` value to specify that no animation/transition have to be ran for the reverse transition.
+If no `transitionBackward` is specified, this will take the `transitionForward` value by default so the original state will be reverted. `transitionBackward` can also take a `"none"` value to specify that no animation/function has to be ran for the reverse transition.
-- `index` (optional): defines the `data-fragment-index` state at which the transition has to be triggered.
+- `index` (optional): defines the `data-fragment-index` step at which the transition has to be triggered.
 If no `index` is defined, the transitions will be played in the order they appear in the `_transitions` array, with the first one getting the `0` index (first fragment played).

 ```
 var _transitions = [